AndreMIsidoro/command_line/linux/vim/README.md

 	If no [range] and [count] are given, only the pattern found in the current line is replaced.
 The current line is the line where the cursor is placed.

+**Find Files**

+	We can find files in the subfolder by doing

+	:find [file_name]

+	file_name - uses regex and also supports tab completion
+	Note: Must use the configs in this repo.
+Does not work out of the box